Writer-Sonic/Ai-Writer-/README.md

 8. Changes to This Policy

 We may update this privacy policy periodically.
 Users will be notified of any significant changes.

+9. Contact Us

+If you have any questions or concerns about this Privacy Policy, please contact us through the app's Support tab.

 10. Sign in with Apple

-AI Writer: SEO Toolkit & Chat: Privacy Policy offers "Sign in with Apple" as an authentication option.
+AI Writer: Generative AI & Chat: Privacy Policy offers "Sign in with Apple" as an authentication option.
 This feature provides an additional layer of privacy and security for users:

     Apple acts as an intermediary for authentication, allowing you to sign in without sharing your Apple ID email address.
     You have the option to mask your email address.
 If chosen, Apple creates a unique, random email address that forwards to your real email address.